SKevo18/mhk_mods/README.md

 Modifying the game in this way is like breaking your computer apart and then trying to put it back together and praying that it works.

 Since MHK games do not have an official modding tool, this repository is more of an experiment rather than a fully-fleshed out mod manager.
-Please, be aware that oopsies and ouchies may happen.
-If you have no idea what you are doing, then it is a better idea to try out the existing mods instead.
+If you have no idea what you are doing, then it is a better idea to try out the existing mods instead by downloading them from the [official website](https://mhk-mods.svit.ac).